lithops-cloud/lithops/config/README.md

 ## Compute and Storage backends
-After choosing your compute and storage engine you need to configure Lithops so it can use your compute and storage backend.
+Choose your compute and storage engine from the table below.
+Then you need to configure Lithops so it can use choosen compute and storage.
 Lithops configuration can be provided either in configuration file or provided in runtime via Python dictionary.
 Follow [Lithops configuration](lithops_config.md) to setup configuration file

 <table>